We exist to beat dementia

 Supporting early career dementia researchers in the UK

+Grants are awarded up to £500,000 for up to five years.
 Funding covers salaries, research equipment, travel expenses and research assistance.
 Additionally, financial support is provided for collaborations with international academic and commercial partners.

-To apply for the Fellowship, visit the Alzheimer’s Research UK website.
+To apply for the Fellowship, visit the Alzheimer’s Research UK website:

 Our Race Against Dementia ARUK Fellows are: